Legends of Oz is a feature-length

 animated film directed by Dan St. Pierre and starring the voice-and-vocal talents of Lea Michele, Dan Akroyd, Martin Short, Bernadette Peters, Kelsey Grammar, Jim Belushi and Patrick Stewart.

-The film wasn't well received by critics, however online reviews from members of the public were very favourable.
+The film wasn't well received by critics, however online reviews from the public were very favourable.

 Bryan Adams and I wrote three songs for the film, the main one being "One Day", performed by Lea Michele, the voice of Dorothy.

-Regardless, it was a new experience and a great opportunity to learn.
-Bryan had immersed himself in a number of films over the years, but this was "a first" for me.
-Would I do it again?
-Absolutely.
-It was a lot of work, but it was also a lot of fun.
+Bryan had written music for films before, but this was "a first" for me.
+It was a lot of work, but it was also a new experience and a great opportunity to learn.

 I also attended a session (via Skype) when Los Angeles voice actor Randy Crenshaw helped shape some of the characters.
-Afterwards, Randy's voice was erased and replaced by the better-known celebrities that appear in the film, but I thought Randy's contribution was incredible.
-The guy's a genius.
+Afterwards, Randy's voice was erased (it was just a guide) and replaced with the better-known celebrities that appear in the film.
+I thought Randy's contribution was incredible.
 Google him.
-His film and television track-record is stunning (Little Mermaid, Ice Age, Shrek, Ren and Stimpy, The Simpsons, Happy Feet ... it goes on and on).
+He's a genius.
+His film and television credits include Little Mermaid, Ice Age, Shrek, Ren and Stimpy, The Simpsons, Happy Feet ... it goes on and on.
 Working with Randy was another highlight for me.